tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 ## Automatically call gofmt on save

-Gofmt reformats code into the One True Go Style Coding Standard.
+`gofmt` reformats code into the One True Go Style Coding Standard.
 You'll want to call it every time you save a file.

 Add these to your ~/.emacs: